fragcolor-xyz/shards/README.md

 ## Motivation
 In all those years of software engineering I've been touching many fields including, audio, VR, physics, game engines in general but also machine learning, NNs etc... everything interesting and all but all the software I wrote didn't exactly connect to each other and connecting it would have been a big effort.
 I always wanted to mix things and recombine, experiment, after all I started as a musician using max/msp on my black powerbook pismo...

-Chainblocks is my answer to this call, a tool that let's me write specific native code and connect it to any other code I wrote.
+Shards is my answer to this call, a tool that let's me write specific native code and connect it to any other code I wrote.

-Where **Chain** would be your procedure and **Blocks** the building blocks of your procedure.
+Where **Wire** would be your procedure and **Shards** the building shards of your procedure.

 With a strong emphasis on automation and repeated tasks.
 Making each frame of execution of your script first class.